edgeworx/docs/content/en/docs/guides/deploy-new.md

 is extensive, allowing you to deploy your Darcy AI applications to the devices that fit your solution needs.

+FIX ME performance notes

-#### Requirements
+#### Software Requirements
 - Docker Desktop and a Docker account
 - Darcy Cloud account (Free)

+#### Hardware Requirements
-- Edge development board
+- AN Edge device (see options below)
     - Raspberry Pi board (Pi 4 with 2GB+ of RAM recommended)
+    - Intel Nook
+    - Darcy Cam
     - FIX ME link to list of compatible hardware and expected performance
 - Video camera attached to the camera port
+    - Cam options 1
+- AI Processor
     - Google Coral edge TPU (USB version attached to USB 3.0 port)
 - Micro SD card with at least 16GB capacity (32GB+ recommended)
 - Power supply
+- Internet connectivity

 ---
 ## Package your app